cutlerCLI/cutler/README.md

 mkdir -p ~/.zfunc
 ```

-2. Copy the completion file:
+2. Assuming you've already generated the configuration file from the command given above, you can copy the completion file:
 ```bash
 cp _cutler ~/.zfunc/
 ```

-3. Add to your `~/.zshrc`:
+3. Then, add to your `~/.zshrc`:
 ```bash
 fpath=(~/.zfunc $fpath)
 autoload -U compinit && compinit